JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

-For my Japanese and Drama degrees, this would affect my stage 2 and 3 options.

----

-I enrolled in a Diploma in Languages because I was under the impression I will be able to do the papers required in the future, but if they are going to be cut then I will not be able to complete it.
+For my Japanese and Drama degrees, this would affect my stage 2 and 3 options.--- I enrolled in a Diploma in Languages because I was under the impression I will be able to do the papers required in the future, but if they are going to be cut then I will not be able to complete it.
 What is the point of offering a Diploma in Languages at the university if most of the courses available for it are going to be cut?

 ---